 Not only do inbound links improve your blog’s SEO, but they can also drive sales and signups to the products you are talking about.

 Having someone visit your site because of a blog post is also the perfect opportunity to get them on your email list!

 You chose your business because you’re an expert in your specific niche, and blogging is the perfect way for you to let the world know about it.

-Consistently blogging about topics in your niche establishes authority as readers following that niche subject will read your blog.
+Consistently blogging about topics in your niche establishes authority as readers will start to see you as the go-to for information.